MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

  .. code-block:: none

-    [<IPython.core.display.Image object>, <IPython.core.display.Image object>]
+    [<IPython.core.display.Image object>, <IPython.core.display.Image object>, <IPython.core.display.Image object>, <IPython.core.display.Image object>]

 ..
-GENERATED FROM PYTHON SOURCE LINES 353-360
+GENERATED FROM PYTHON SOURCE LINES 347-353

-After inclusion of subject as a random variable into the one-tailed model shown earlier, we find fewer and smaller clusters, indicating that by not accounting for the repeated measures structure of the data we were overestimating the significance of effects.
+Compared to our first age model, we find fewer and smaller clusters, indicating that by not accounting for the repeated measures structure of the data we were overestimating the significance of effects.

 That concludes the basic usage of the BrainStat for statistical models.
 In the next tutorial we'll show you how to use the context decoding module.